plone/training/docs/react/initial_form_data.md

 ## Two Modes For The FAQ Item

 We will use inline editing to edit an item.
-Create a button to switch to 'edit' mode.
+Create a button to switch to "edit" mode.
 This mode should be set in the state.
-Change the render method to show a form (similar to the 'add' form) in 'edit' mode and the view we currently have in the 'view' mode.
+Change the render method to show a form (similar to the "add" form) in "edit" mode, and the view we currently have in the "view" mode.
-The {file}`onSave` handler can be a dummy handler for now, first we will focus on the two modes.
+The `onSave` handler can be a dummy handler for now.
+First we will focus on the two modes.

 ````{admonition} Solution
 :class: toggle